 So we're not surprised when we turn 40 and our eyesight changes enough for many to need reading glasses or contact lenses: this is called presbyopia – the prefix "presby" meaning old and the suffix "opia" referring to our eyes.
 Presbyopia is one of those normal age-related changes not necessarily caused by any one of a variety of diseases of the eye.

-When a young person gets the flu, they're sick for a few days and get better.
+hen a young person gets the flu, they're sick for a few days and get better.
 For an older person, the flu can kill you.
-So, just as we get immunizations against childhood diseases like measles, mumps, chickenpox, etc, older people need immunizations against influenza and pneumonia.
+So, just as we get immunizations against childhood diseases like measles, mumps, and chickenpox, older people need immunizations against influenza and pneumonia.
+And during the 2020-2021 pandemic of SARS-CoVA-2 (COVID-19), we are all awaiting a vaccine to prevent the coronavirus from causing respiratory distress severe enough to kill older people at higher rates than those under age 65.